-DETERMINATION OF MEAN AIR VOID CONTENT (determined through compaction test)
+DETERMINATION OF MEAN AIR VOID CONTENT

+(determined through compaction test)

 - 1. Five Air Void Contents should be recorded and filed for each lot. - 2.
 Lots containing less than 500 tons require one Void Contents per 100 tons of mix. - 3.
 If Void Contents are to be obtained with a nuclear gauge, gauge calibration is required. - 4.
-E-mail Branch Lab and Asphalt Plant to report Void Contents on each lot. - 5.
+If voids fail with nuclear gauge (backscatter mode), Cores should be taken at the same random stations used for void determination - 5.
+E-mail Branch Lab and Asphalt Plant to report Void Contents on each lot. - 6.
 Void Contents are to be taken reported as soon as possible.